gonespy/bstormps3/README.md

 ### Site- specific stances

-* **psntrophyleaders.com** - The founder and mods from psntrophyleaders.com have stated they do not consider using Gonespy to unlock Bulletstorm trophies cheating.
 * **psnprofiles.com** - The site owner has stated he is ok with using Gonespy *as long as it cannot shortcut/autopop trophies*
+* **psntrophyleaders.com** - The founder and mods from psntrophyleaders.com have stated they do not consider using Gonespy to unlock Bulletstorm trophies cheating
+* **truetrophies.com** - The site owner has stated he is ok with using Gonespy *as long as it cannot shortcut/autopop trophies*

 ## Is this cheating?
 No. You still have to put in the same amount of effort to get the trophies as before.
 There is nothing that the Gonespy server currently does or will ever be able to do that will fast-track or immediately unlock any trophies.